proctorf/HIST205/index.md

 As part of the research process, students will submit the following stepping stone assignments

+## Stepping Stone Assignments for Final Podcast

-> **Initial Thoughts on Final Research Paper** -- In 250 words, please
-> identify the topic and major questions that you plan to address in the
-> final paper.
-Please include a list of potential sources that you plan
-> to use *beyond* those assigned for class.
+**Initial Thoughts on Final Podcast** -- In 250 words, please identify the topic and major questions that you plan to address in the final paper.
+Please include a list of potential sources that you plan to use *beyond* those assigned for class.

->
-> **The Annotated Bibliography:** For the annotated bibliography, please
-> open with a one paragraph summation of your research project and
-> research questions.
-Then, list each source you will employ in your
-> research with a bibliographic citation in *Chicago Manual of Style,
-> 16^t\ h^* *Edition* style, followed by an annotation (in one to three
-> sentences) which contains your evaluative comments indicating the
-> nature of the source, any special problems it might pose (e.g.,
-> excessive bias), and how it will contribute to your work.
-Make sure
-> the annotations are in your own words.
-Your bibliography should
-> include separate sections for primary and secondary sources.
-You may
-> use sources listed in the syllabus, but a significant expectation is
-> that you will also find a significant number of sources not included
-> there.
->
+**The Annotated Bibliography:** For the annotated bibliography, please open with a one paragraph summation of your research project and research questions.
+Then, list each source you will employ in your research with a bibliographic citation in *Chicago Manual of Style, 17<sup>th</sup>* *Edition* style, followed by an annotation (in one to three sentences) which contains your evaluative comments indicating the nature of the source, any special problems it might pose (e.g., excessive bias), and how it will contribute to your work.
+Make sure the annotations are in your own words.
+Your bibliography should include separate sections for primary and secondary sources.
+You may use sources listed in the syllabus, but a significant expectation is that you will also find a significant number of sources not included there.

-> **The Argument Proposal:** Once you have completed the research to
-> compose your Annotated Bibliography, you should have a better idea of
-> what it is you want to argue, so that's when you will submit a brief
-> proposal (a paragraph or two) of your argument.
-Though this is
-> preliminary and you're not wedded to it for your final project, I urge
-> you to think hard about this portion of the assignment.
-Test your
-> ideas with me, with friends, with consultants in the Writing Center.
+**The Argument Proposal:** Once you have completed the research to compose your Annotated Bibliography, you should have a better idea of what it is you want to argue, so that's when you will submit a brief proposal (a paragraph or two) of your argument.
+Though this is preliminary and you're not wedded to it for your final project, I urge you to think hard about this portion of the assignment.
+Test your ideas with me, with friends, with consultants in the Writing Center.
-> Do more research as you focus more intensely.
-The sooner you begin
-> thinking about these ideas and trying them out on paper, the better
-> you'll do in constructing your argument and not panicking about
-> writing the paper at the last minute.
-This proposal must include a
-> thesis, the types of evidence you intend to use, and the
-> conclusion---the answer to the "so what?" question---you expect to
+Do more research as you focus more intensely.
+The sooner you begin thinking about these ideas and trying them out on paper, the better you'll do in constructing your argument and not panicking about writing the paper at the last minute.
+This proposal must include a thesis, the types of evidence you intend to use, and the conclusion---the answer to the "so what?" question---you expect to reach.

-> reach.
->
-> **This can be accomplished in no more than three paragraphs - a
-> statement about your topic, your questions, and what you plan to argue
-> (while indicating how your sources might help you).**
+- **This can be accomplished in no more than three paragraphs - a statement about your topic, your questions, and what you plan to argue (while indicating how your sources might help you).**

 The script for your podcast paper should utilize the materials you've found in your research to present a historical argument.
 The goal is not an encyclopedic summary of information about your topic of interest, but rather an argument.

+## Podcast
-**Podcast --** You will also prepare and present a podcast on your research project as part of your final project.
+You will also prepare and present a podcast on your research project as part of your final project.
 You will need to submit both an audio file (and a script) of that portion of the project.
 Please include a title for your podcast, an intro and outro, and music for